 Can you help me find an eye clean diamond?

 Yes, I would love to!
 I can do a custom search to help you hand-select the perfect eye clean stone for your special engagement and make sure the diamond clarity is ideal.
-Contact me here and tell me a bit about what you’re looking for and I will email you back a personalized selection of diamonds!
+Email me here or send us a note here, and tell me a bit about what you’re looking for and I will email you back a personalized selection of diamonds!
 Or, alternatively, check out the recommended diamonds I have selected based on gemologist confirmed eye-clean clarity, ideally cut proportions, and utmost bang for your buck!